Board of Directors

 Dr. Reddick is an assistant professor in the College of Education’s Department of Educational Administration at The University of Texas at Austin, and is also the coordinator of the M.Ed. program in College and University Student Personnel Administration, where he was honored with an Eyes of Texas Excellence Award.
 Dr. Reddick’s teaching and research focus on diversity in higher education, the sociocultural adaptation of Black families, and qualitative research methods.
 Dr. Reddick’s research on mentoring relationships between faculty and Black students includes factors influencing faculty mentorship, the role of formative experiences in professors’ lives in their approach to mentoring, and the advising and counseling approaches utilized by faculty in mentoring Black students.
 He is a proud graduate of an East Austin public high school.

-Mr. DeWitt received his degree in Business Economics with an emphasis in accounting from the University of California in Santa Barbara.
-He is also a board member for the Austin Symphony and a graduate of Leadership Austin, class of 2016.
-He enjoys competing in various endurance events and he has finished the Hawaiian Ironman twice.
-Bob has been married to his wife Terrie for over 25 years and they are longtime residents of Austin, Texas.
+Mr. DeWitt is a financial advisor with Wells Fargo Advisors.
+Bob received his degree in Business Economics with an emphasis in accounting from the University of California in Santa Barbara.
+Bob holds the CERTIFIED FINANCIAL PLANNER™ professional designation.
+Bob has obtained the Certified Investment Management Analyst® and the Certified Private Wealth Advisor® designations.
+He is a graduate of Leadership Austin, class of 2016.
+Bob began his career in technology, having spent over 15 years at both Apple Computer and Dell Computer in various sales, marketing and management roles.
+He enjoys competing in endurance events and he has participated in 14 Ironman triathlons around the world, including finishing the Hawaiian Ironman twice.
+Bob has been married to his wife Terrie for over 30 years and they are longtime residents of Austin, Texas.

-Craig Hampton, Executive Director, PK-12 Partnerships, at New Leader
+Craig Hampton, Executive Director, PK-12 Partnerships, at New Leaders

 As Executive Director, PK-12 Partnerships at New Leaders, Mr. Hampton helps organizations achieve student success by focusing on equity and building leadership capacity.
 A graduate of the University of Wisconsin at Madison, Craig moved to Austin to begin his life’s work as a middle school teacher.
 Craig earned his M.Ed. from the University of Texas at Austin, and subsequently served as an assistant principal and principal, before transitioning to the private and nonprofit partnership development side of education.
 Craig currently resides in Austin where he enjoys playing tennis and fulfilling his most rewarding roles as husband, and father of two daughters.